-Each student will be required to declare a concentration in either general education administration, gifted education administration, special education administration, or higher education.
+Each student will be required to declare a concentration in either general education administration, gifted education administration, special education administration, curriculum leadership, curriculum and educational technology, or higher education.
 The purpose of the concentration is to enable the student to develop in-depth knowledge and understanding of principles, concepts, theories, and practices in a particular area of educational policy, planning and leadership.

-A. GENERAL (K-12) ADMINISTRATION

-Ph.D. - Total Hours: 69 (minimum)
+General (K-12) Administration Ph.D.-Total Hours: 69 (minimum)

-EPPL 601 Educational Policy: Development and Analysis-3
+EPPL 601 Educational Policy: Development &

+Analysis-3

 EPPL 602 Educational Planning-3

 EPPL 603 Leadership in Education-3

-EPPL 604 Cross Disciplinary Perspectives in
+EPPL 604 Cross Disciplinary Perspectives in Educational

-Educational Theory, Research and Practice-3
+Theory, Research and Practice-3

+Research Component (15 hours)